sinan0310/WRF-CMORizer/README.md

 vim pCMORizer_checksums_centralized.sh
 sbatch ./pCMORizer_checksums_centralized.sh /p/scratch/cjjsc39/goergen1/sim/tmp_FPSCONV/tmp_DA/postpro/CMORized  # 1 level above CORDEX-FPSCONV/
 ```

+> Performance:<br>
+> About 10min wall clock time for 1240 files with 128 core on a single compute node.

 An alternative tool exists which creates a checksum file per data directory, if this is preferred.
 Because it clutters the directory tree it should not be the preferred solution: